Code-and-Coffee-YVR/mvp-factory/README.md

 # MVP Factory

-:dizzy_face: :arrow_forward: :factory: :arrow_forward: :sparkles: :sunglasses: :sparkles:

 ## Definition

-MVP (*M*inimum *V*iable *P*roduct) Factory would be a bimonthly event, the twice per month kind, where participants would work and aim to complete a nugget in teams or by themselves once per month within a theme.
-The themes would be language agnostic.
-The culture should be as inclusive and welcoming as any Code & Coffee social event.
-However, the events would be primarily for working on an MVP.
-It would not be a competition as participants would be encouraged to help each other.
+MVP (*M*inimum *V*iable *P*roduct) Factory is a bimonthly event where participants attempt to complete a nugget in teams or by themselves by the end of every month.
+The themes are language agnostic.
+The culture is as inclusive and welcoming as any Code & Coffee social event.

-## Planned Events
+## Event Breakdown

-### Theme Introduction

-The first event of the month would begin with an introduction to the theme.
-Having a theme specialist present it would be fantastic.
-Learning resources, an entry point, project examples and brief explanations of challenging areas would be given.
-Afterwards, participants would be encouraged to spend only a short amount of time on their idea as it is not the focal point of the event.
-The goal is to encourage everyone to repeatedly try all sorts new projects.

-### Work Continues
+### A Typical Month

+#### First Event: The Theme

+The first event of the month begins with a introduction to a theme.
+When presenting, please do:

+- Keep it short (Maximum of 10 minutes)
+- Offer learning resources
+- Provide sample ideas
+- Briefly explain possible challenges

+For example themes, please [visit](THEME_LIST.md).

+Afterwards, have everyone stand up and introduce themselves.
+Devs should:

+- Say their name
+- Mention their skills (e.g. programming languages)
+- Offer their idea (if they have one at this point)

+Finally, everyone works on their project until the event ends.
+Cooperation should be encouraged.
+MVP Factory is not a competition.

+#### Last Event: The Grind

 The second event would be a continuation of the first.
-With the theme having already been introduced, participants would simply work on their MVP.
+Devs continue working on their MVP.

+### A Typical Year

-### Demo Day
+#### Demo Day

-Every 3 or 4 months, a demo event would be planned.
-Interested participants would demo their MVPs in a 5-10 minute talk.
-This event could be catered with the help of sponsors.
-It could begin with a 30 minute social, then move on to the talks and end with a bit more socializing.

-### Yearly Hackathon

-:exclamation: :exclamation: :question: :question: :question: :anger:

-## Idea List
+Every 3 or 4 months, devs that have made enough progress on their projects can do a short presentation (5-10 minutes) of their work.

+Things to do for this event:

+- Sponsored catering
+- Reserved an 1 and a half for talks
+- Reserve time for socializing
+- Announce it only when there are enough speakers

+#### Hackaton

+Once a year, organize a hackathon.